JoKneeMo/Plexidex/README.md

 ![v0.0.1 Screenshot](http://i.imgur.com/6dmsB5K.jpg)

-This is the initial upload to gage the interest of other Plex users.
+This is the initial upload to guage the interest of other Plex users.

 This package will require a webserver running php, and a network connection to your Plex Media Server